buffermet/why-android-development-sucks/README.md

 ![gif](https://user-images.githubusercontent.com/29265684/60131122-fecd2500-97db-11e9-90f9-8a756f525a62.gif)

 That's right, by default, your encryption key (`default_password`) can decrypt all your personal data.
-Only after doing research you can find out that this default encryption can be utterly useless, and you are advised to "strengthen" this encryption by setting a secure screen lock password, pattern or PIN.
+Only after doing research you find out that this default encryption can be utterly useless, and you are advised to "strengthen" the encryption by setting a secure screen lock password, pattern or PIN.
 Most manufacturers promise that your device is secured with a TEE (such as TrustZone), however, whether your device is indeed secured with a TEE depends on your manufacturer.
 There are thousands of  registered Android vendors and countless unregistered vendors.

 You don't use a long and complicated key to unlock your phone, do you?
 Probably not, you would have arthritis by next week, because you unlock your phone tens if not hundreds of times a day.

-The way Google treats device encryption is absolutely pathetic, and should learn from Apple.
-However, Apple should also get their shit together and let people choose a separate (and stronger) passcode to encrypt their device, which people should ONLY have to enter when their device performs a cold boot.
+Google and Apple should not rely on hardware backed encryption because custom bootloaders and firmware attacks can evade this protection.

 # 1. API